 In 2022/23, following a valuation undertaken by Wilks, Head and Eve to review carrying values of properties as at 31st March 2023, the Council recognised a reversal of previous downward revaluation movements of £434,000.
 The reversal of previous downward valuations was largely due to a part reversal of a previously recorded impairment for Offices - Building element (£390,000), a previously recorded impairment for Caretakers Houses (£17,000), and a previously recorded impairment for the land element at Four Ashes Enterprise Park (£26,000).
 The offices and caretaker's houses movement has been recognised within the Community Services reporting segment of the Surplus or Deficit on the Provision of Services.
-The Four Ashes Enterprise Park land element has been recognised within the Partnership Services reporting segment of the Surplus or Deficit on the Provision of Services.
-The Council recognised valuation impairments of £2,725,000.
+The Four Ashes Enterprise Park land element has been recognised valuation impairments of £2,725,000.
 This was largely due to a revaluation loss against Council Offices - heating and other systems element (£426,000), a revaluation loss Element Court - land, heating and other systems (£280,000) and a revaluation loss against Wombourne Enterprise Park - building element (£2,018,000).
 The Council Offices - heating and other systems element has been recognised within Community Services reporting segment.
-The Element Court - building, heating and other systems elements and the Wombourne Enterprise Park - building element have been recognised within the Partnership Services reporting segment of the Surplus or Deficit on the Provision of Services.
+The Element Court - building, heating and other systems element has been recognised within Community Services reporting segment.
+The Element Court - building, heating and other systems element so the Wombourne Enterprise Park - building element (£2,018,000).
+The Council Offices - heating and other systems element has been recognised within Community Services reporting segment.
+The Element Court - building, heating and other systems element has been recognised within the Partnership Services reporting segment of the Surplus or Deficit on the Provision of Services.